ppmim/PAPI/docs/quick_look.rst

 The bad pixel masked image is saved in the output directory with a `_BPM` suffix.

-The master Bad Pixel Mask file used is defined in the configuration file :ref:`_configuration_file`.
+The master Bad Pixel Mask file used is defined in the configuration :ref:`file <configuration_file>`.

 .. _focus_evaluation: